Fri.-Sun. & holidays: $2/person;

 (No Outside Food or Pets Allowed)

-The Farmstead is closed for the season.
-It reopens April, 1, 2014.
+The Deanna Rose Children's Farmstead is open for the 2014 season.

-Designed to depict a turn-of-the-century family farm, the Deanna Rose Children's Farmstead has almost 200 animals and birds of prey, vegetable and flower gardens, a one-room country schoolhouse, an old-time fishing pond, pony rides and more.
+Designed to depict a turn-of-the-century family farm, the Farmstead has nearly 200 animals and birds of prey, vegetable and flower gardens, a one-room country schoolhouse, an old-time fishing pond, pony rides and more.

 With the Kansas family farm slowly disappearing, the 12-acre "Children's Farmstead" opened in 1978 and was re-named in 1985 to honor Deanna Rose, the first Overland Park police officer killed in the line of duty.